eScienceLab/eScienceLab.github.io/README.md

 {% endfor %}
 ```

+Use the `highlight: true` to list the project logo, and `expired: true` to move it to "Previous project" -- equivalent for activities.

 You can recognize templates as using the `{{` or `{%` syntax.
 You should be more careful when editing
 these, e.g. by testing with your own Jekyll locally and check the logs.